-solvent, vapours, degreasing etc., evaporating from tank (i 0.25-0.5 m/s (50- 100 f/min) aerosols, fumes from pouring operations, intermittent contra spray drift, plating acid fumes, pickling (released at low vel 0.5-1 m/s (100- 200 f/min.) direct spray, spray painting in shallow booths, drum filling, generation into zone of rapid air motion) 1-2.5 m/s (200- 500 f/min) grinding, abrasive blasting, tumbling, high speed wheel ge of very high rapid air motion). nerated dusts (released at high initial velocity into zone 2.5-10 m/s (500- 2000 f/min.)
+solvent, vapours, degreasing etc., evaporating from tank (i n still air) 0.25-0.5 m/s (50- 100 f/min) aerosols, fumes from pouring operations, intermittent container filling, low speed conveyer transfers, welding, spray drift, plating acid fumes, pickling (released at low velocity into zone of active generation) direct spray, spray painting in shallow booths, drum filling, conveyer loading, crusher dusts, gas discharge (active generation into zone of rapid air motion) 0.5-1 m/s (100- 200 f/min.)
+1-2.5 m/s (200- 500 f/min) grinding, abrasive blasting, tumbling, high speed wheel ge of very high rapid air motion). nerated dusts (released at high initial velocity into zone 2.5-10 m/s (500- 2000 f/min.)
 Within each range the appropriate value depends on: Lower end of the range Upper end of the range 1: Room air currents minimal or favourable to capture 1: Disturbing room air currents 2: Contaminants of low toxicity or of nuisance value only 2: Contaminants of high toxicity 3: Intermittent, low production.
-3: High production, heavy use 4: Large hood or large air mass in motion 4: Small hood - local control only decreases with the square of distance from the extraction point (in simple cases).
-Therefore the air speed at the extraction point should be adjusted, accordingly, after reference to distance from the contaminating source.
-The air velocity at the extraction fan, for example, should be a minimum of 1-2 m/s (200-400 f/min.) for extraction of solvents generated in a tank 2 meters distant from the extraction point.
-Other mechanical considerations, producing performance deficits within the extraction apparatus, make it essential that theoretical air velocities are multiplied by factors of 10 or more when extraction systems are installed or used.
-Individual protection measures, such as personal protective equipment Eye and face protection "Safety glasses with side shields Chemical goggles.
-Contact lenses may pose a special hazard; soft contact lenses may absorb and concentrate irritants.
+3: High production, heavy use 4: Large hood or large air mass in motion 4: Small hood - local control only adjusted, accordingly, after reference to distance from the co a minimum of 1-2 m/s (200-400 f/min.) for extraction of solve mechanical considerations, producing performance deficits of multiplied by factors of 10 or more when extraction systems nts generated in a tank 2 meters distant from the extractivity vithin the extraction apparatus, make it essential that theory on point.
+Other Individual protection measures, such as personal protective equipment Eye and face protection Safety glasses with side shields Chemical goggles.
+[AS/NZS 1337.1, EN166 or national equivalent] Contact lenses may pose a special hazard; soft contact lenses may absorb and concentrate irritants.
 A written policy document, describing the wearing of lenses or restrictions on use, should be created for each workplace or task.
 This should include a review of lens absorption and adsorption for the class of chemicals in use and an account of injury experience.
 Medical and first-aid personnel should be trained in their removal and suitable equipment should be readily available.
 In the event of chemical exposure, begin eye irrigation immediately and remove contact lens as soon as practicable.
 Lens should be removed at the first signs of eye redness or irritation - lens should be removed in a clean environment only after workers have washed hands thoroughly.
-[CDC NIOSH Current Intelligence Bulletin 59], [AS/NZS 1336 or national equivalent]" Skin protection See Hand protection below Wear general protective gloves, eg. light weight rubber gloves.
-The selection of suitable gloves does not only depend on the material, but also on further marks of quality which vary from manufacturer to manufacturer.
-Where the chemical is a preparation of several substances, the resistance of the glove material can not be calculated in advance and has therefore to be checked prior to the application.
-The exact break through time for substances has to be obtained from the manufacturer of the protective gloves and has to be observed when making a final choice.
+[CDC NIOSH Current Intelligence Bulletin 59].
+Skin protection See Hand protection below Wear general protective gloves, eg. light weight rubber g The selection of suitable gloves does not only depend on the manufacturer.
+Where the chemical is a preparation of severa advance and has therefore to be checked prior to the applic.
+The exact break through time for substances has to be obtai when making a final choice. material, but also on further marks of quality which vary I substances, the resistance of the glove material can not ation. t be calculated in 5 frequency and duration of contact,

 Personal hygiene is a key element of effective hand care.
 Gloves must only be worn on clean hands.
 After using gloves, hands should be washed and dried thoroughly.
 Application of a non-perfumed moisturiser is recommended.

 Suitability and durability of glove type is dependent on usage.
-Important factors in the selection of gloves include: frequency and duration of contact.
+Important factors in the selection of gloves include: